mauricelam/DockToRight/README.md

 - Console as first tab (so it's visible even if you don't have space for all tabs)
 - Sliding Styles panels by pressing Esc (when you are focusing on the styles instead of the DOM tree)

-## Platforms
+## Compatibility
 Currently this theme is designed for the Mac.
-There will be a little trouble on Windows and Linux where the close button is on the right instead of the left.
-I will be glad if anyone is willing to fix those.
-I will be more than happy to put them back in.
+I think it would work on Windows and Linux but I didn't test those.
+I suspect there will be some minor issues, and I will be glad if anyone is willing to fix those.

+I have tested this on the current Chrome Canary (v25) and Chrome Stable (v23), as of 1st Dec, 2012.
+Let me know if there are any issues with these or other versions.

 ## Installation